subhamD13/S3Uploader/README.md

 # REST APIs for login Authentication & s3 data upload using Flask
 ## Procedure to upload files securely:
 1. Upload File: [GET] /file-upload/<file_name>
-    a) using this api Front-End will get time limited Presigned URL.
+    - using this api Front-End will get time limited Presigned URL.
-    b) Using that URL and [PUT] method we can upload the exact file.
+    - Using that URL and [PUT] method we can upload the exact file.

 2. List all files: [GET] /file
 3. Delete file: [DELETE] /file